-Priority Actions for the Northern Forest Section Priorities actions are not in order of preference or importance.
-Example of Outcome Measures 1.
-Protect shoreland and watersheds to restore or enhance critical habitat on wild rice lakes, shallow lakes, cold water lakes, streams and rivers, and spawning areas.
+Priority Actions for the Northern Forest Section Sample Outcomes Protect shoreland and restore or enhance critical habitat on wild rice lakes, shallow lakes, cold water lakes, streams and rivers, and spawning areas.
 Forestlands are protected from development and fragmentation (acres protected from development and fragmentation; average size protected complex; acres of forestlands with high connectivity to other forestlands protected) Healthy populations of endangered, threatened, or special concern species, species in greatest conservation need, and more common species - emphasis on unique species (Population levels of focal forest game species, focal species in greatest conservation need; number and acreage of native plant communities with high biodiversity significance) 2.
-Provide access to manage habitat on landlocked public properties or protect forest land from parcelization and fragmentation through fee Greater public access for wildlife and outdoors-related recreation (# of access points, % population with access within distance) Landlocked public properties are accessible acquisition, conservation or access easement. with increased access for land managers (# of landlocked properties accessed, % decrease in landlocked properties) 3.
+Protect forest land though acquisition or easement, to prevent parcelization and fragmentation and to provide the ability to access and manage landlocked public properties.
+Greater public access for wildlife and outdoors-related recreation (# of access points, % population with access within distance) Landlocked public properties are accessible with increased access for land managers

+(# of landlocked properties accessed, % decrease in landlocked properties) 3.
 Restore and enhance habitat on existing protected properties, with preference to habitat for rare, endangered or threatened species identified by the Minnesota County Biological Survey.
 Increased availability and improved condition of riparian forests and other habitat corridors (acres, habitat connectivity) 4.
 Restore forest-based wildlife habitat that has experienced substantial decline in aerial extent in recent decades.
 Improved aquatic habitat indicators (index of biotic integrity and other aquatic habitat indicators) Increased availability and improved condition of habitats that have experienced substantial decline (e.g., acres of pine and brushland)